nfagan/depsof/README.md

 ##  known issues

-The parser is buggy; in particular, complex matrix constructions `[a; [b + c, d()]]';` may fail to parse correctly.
+The parser is buggy; some files may fail to parse correctly.
 Imports are not handled correctly in all cases, and there is only preliminary support for classdef files.